 Insadong is a famous shopping area known to carry many traditional and cultural Korean souvenirs/gifts.
 You can also find a lot of street food vendors in Insadong selling Korean snacks.
-Ssamziegil in Insadong is somewhat of a departure from this – The Ssamziegil “building” is filled with floors and floors of more modern or urban shopping.
+Ssamziegil in Insadong is somewhat of a departure from this – the Ssamziegil “building” is filled with floors and floors of more modern or urban shopping.
 There are a couple of street food vendors within Ssamziegil, such as “ddong bbang,” pictured below, which boasts more of a humorous approach to food.
 Ssamziegil also boasts many indie artists and shops.
-The walls of Ssamziegil are covered in graffiti – there seems to be no limits to where or what people can put on the walls.
+The walls are covered in graffiti – there seems to be no limits to where or what people can put on the walls.
 Many of the notes or drawings on the wall are not just from locals but tourists from many other countries.

-This particular samgyetang restaurant is pretty famous – it’s called Tosokchon Samgyetang – located next to the Gyeongbokgung station.
+This particular samgyetang restaurant is famous – it’s called Tosokchon Samgyetang – located next to the Gyeongbokgung station.
 The broth is a bit thicker than what I’m used to but it’s full of flavor and isn’t heavy.
-I felt rather healthy after eating here.
+I felt surprisingly healthy after eating here.
 But as you can see, there is a long wait.
 Apparently there’s always a wait but to avoid the crowds, try a visit after lunch hours.

 I feel really lucky – I got the Fujifilm x100 as a gift recently.
 We took it out to Little Tokyo, Los Angeles for a test run.
 It was really enjoyable and I got a few comments like “Hey, that’s a cool camera!”
 It really is a beautiful looking piece of hardware.
 For its size, it takes lovely photos and the camera is actually fun to use.
 It’s nice to not lug around a full DSLR!
 I can’t wait to take more photos with it.
 Here are some to start…

 Jeju-do is well known for amazing pork.
 The quality and taste are world famous and locals and tourists alike flock to a special pork BBQ restaurant called DonSaDon/DohnSaDohn (their number is 746-8989).
 Visitors can see celebrity autographs on the wall of DohnSaDohn and the restaurant has been featured on many popular Korean food shows/news.
 Due to its popularity, we waited a good while before a table was ready for us.
-Once a table was ready for our large group, we were seated promptly and given aprons to wear.
+Once a table was ready for our large group, we were seated promptly and given aprons to wear (cooking/smell protection).

 I long for the day when I can visit DohnSaDohn again.